carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 <img src="../fig/20-Dask-arrays-s2-true-color-image.png" title="Scene true color image" alt="true color image scene" width="612" style="display: block; margin: auto;" />
 <img src="../fig/20-Dask-arrays-s2-scene-classification.png" title="Scene classification" alt="scene classification" width="612" style="display: block; margin: auto;" />

-After having loaded the raster files into memory, we run the following calculation: we create a mask of the grid cells that are labeled as "cloud" in the scene classification layer (labels 8 and 9, for medium- and high-cloud probability, respectively), we use this mask to set the corresponding grid cells in the true-color image to nodata, and save the masked image to disk as a COG.
-We measure the cell execution time using `%%time`:
+After having loaded the raster files into memory, we run the following steps:
+* We create a mask of the grid cells that are labeled as "cloud" in the scene classification layer (values "8" and "9", standing for medium- and high-cloud probability, respectively).
+* We use this mask to set the corresponding grid cells in the true-color image to null values.
+* We save the masked image to disk as in COG format.

+Again, we measure the cell execution time using `%%time`:

 ~~~
 %%time